ethereum/ethereum-org-website/src/content/staking/saas/index.md

 <Emoji text="⚠️" mr="1rem" /> Please note the importance of supporting <a href="/developers/docs/nodes-and-clients/client-diversity/">client diversity</a> as it improves the security of the network, and limits your risk.
 Services that have evidence of limiting majority client use are marked as "diverse clients."

+#### SaaS providers

 <StakingProductsCardGrid category="saas" />

-**Key Generators**
+#### Key Generators

 <StakingProductsCardGrid category="keyGen" />

 Have a suggestion for a staking-as-a-service provider we missed?
-Check out our [product listing policy](/contributing/adding-staking-product) to see if it would be a good fit, and to submit it for review.
+Check out our [product listing policy](/contributing/adding-staking-product/) to see if it would be a good fit, and to submit it for review.

 ## FAQ {#faq}